LukasZlocki/OrderFlowStudio/README.md

 To build project you need:
 * Install docker desktop
 * Clone repository
-* In terminal worite: docker compose up
+* In terminal write: docker compose up

 Data base will be seeded with basis data and you can play with app.